Taritsyn/WebMarkupMin/src/WebMarkupMin.Core/readme.txt

    RELEASE NOTES
    =============
    1. In markup minifiers, buffer is now flushed more frequently;
-   2. Markup minification output writers have been refactored;
+   2. Markup parsers and output writers have been refactored;
    3. Slightly improved performance of markup minification.

    =============